Abromeit/gsc-api-client/README.md

 The yield implementation keeps memory in check while matching speed.
 But note that Google enforces a per-site quota of `20 requests per second` = `120 api calls per minute` (see [Google's QPS Quota](https://developers.google.com/webmaster-tools/limits?hl=en#qps-quota)).
 Higher batch sizes will make you feel good about some measured metrics, but they're lying to you - the API is just dropping your requests.

-Stick to batch sizes below 20 unless you are fully aware of the implications, as exceeding the quota can lead to unnecessarily long runtimes.
+**Stick to batch sizes below 20** unless you are fully aware of the implications, as exceeding the quota can lead to unnecessarily long runtimes.
 Which is the opposite of what you want.

 ## Google's Table Schema

-It is not always easy to think about GSC data.
-Therefore, it is great to be able to see how Google itself handles the problem.
+Thinking about GSC data can be a real head-scratcher sometimes.
+At every corner, certain information might be missing or needs to be interpreted in a specific way to arrive at meaningful results.
+Fortunately, it helps to look at how Google itself handles the same data. _Ooo-wee!_

-If you export your GSC data to BigQuery, you will find the following situation in the tables.
+So - if you export your GSC data to BigQuery, you will find the following situation in the tables.

 ### Table `searchdata_site_impression`